omgnetwork/omgnetwork.github.io/docs/in-flight-exits.md

 ## Getting Exit Data

+A transaction is termed `exitable` if it is correctly formed and properly signed by the owner(s) of the transaction input(s).

-To get the necessary exit data, a user must have access to the signed transaction and call the `Watcher`.
+To get the necessary exit data, a user must call the `Watcher` with the signed transaction.

 ```js
 childChain.inFlightExitGetData(signedTransaction);